nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8htgAxJuK5c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [VISr (Visual and Interactive-Syntax realized) for ClojureScript][visr] is a practical implementation of interactive-syntax in web browsers.
+The VISr environment is a full-featured IDE that supports interactive-syntax components called VISrs.
+Additionally, the VISr environment comes with a package manager that supports [NPM packages][npm].

-In addition to ClojureScript, the VISr environment works with any [NPM package][npm].
-This article is a brief introduction to VISr.
-It discusses how to insert a VISr into code, how to use a VISr, and how to create a new type of VISr.
-Future articles will discuss more advanced uses such as integrating NPM packages and using VISr for other languages.
+This article is a brief introduction to both the VISr environment and the components that make up a VISrs.
+It discusses how to insert a VISr into code, how to manipulate a VISr, and how to create a new types of VISr.
+Future articles will discuss more advanced uses such as integrating NPM packages and using VISrs in other languages.

 <!-- more -->